elkhorn-heavy/walkthroughs/overthewire/natas/level_18.md

 - There is no way in this code to set the `admin` session variable to `1`

-It's this last point that is the key to this challenge: the code is solid (if messy) so the solution isn't exploiting a logic flaw in the code.
+It's this last point that is the key to this challenge: the code is solid (if messy) so there aren't any logic flaws in the code that can be exploited.

 ## The Session ID

 If the `admin` session variable can't be manipulated, what is in control of the attacker?
 The `PHPSESSID` browser cookie is just a small random number, in the range of 1 through 640.
-By changing the `PHPSESSID` to another value, it is the same as logging in as the person who had that session.
+By changing the `PHPSESSID` to another value, it is the same as logging in as the person who has that session.
 In other words, it is possible to use the session of other users, and with any luck it's possible to find a user with `admin` set to `1`.

-The `PHPSESSID` could be manipulated through the Developer Tools in the browser, but 640 sessions is a lot to check manually.
+The `PHPSESSID` could be manipulated through the Developer Tools in the browser, but 640 session IDs is a lot to check manually.
 This is something that needs to be automated: and this can be a very big leap for non-developers.

 ### Automate the Process

 The first step is to decide what technology to use.
-This could be done with a shell script and the `curl` command, but it "feels" like it needs a programming language.
-Python is a popular language for "one off" coding, so that's a good place to start.
+This could be done with a shell script and the `curl` command - it would be fairly straightforward with a `grep` command to look at the responses.
+However, in previous challenges some Python scripts were written, and those scripts can be re-used here.

 It's best to figure out the steps needed using "pseudocode":